ifurusato/rp2040-i2c-slave/README.md

 ## Usage

-Install the contents of the `./upy/` directory on an RP2040 that has a recent version of MicroPython installed.
+Copy the contents of the `./upy/` directory on an RP2040 that has a recent version of MicroPython installed.
 The "main.py" file is used for the ItsyBitsy RP2040 and includes use of its NeoPixel.
 If you're using a different RP2040 board you can use the "main_no_px.py" file instead, as that has no NeoPixel